A Preference-Driven Methodology for High-Quality Solidity Code Generation: Experimental Setup

 \textit{Model Configuration.} For RQ-1 baseline evaluation, we utilize models in their pretrained state, including DeepSeek-V3 (671B, accessed via API), GPT-4o and GPT-4o-mini (API access), and local models such as Qwen2.5-Coder (7B/32B), DeepSeek-Coder (6.7B/33B), CodeLlama (7B/34B), and others as detailed in Table~\ref{tab:studied_llm}.
 For RQ-2 and RQ-3 experiments, we select Qwen-7B as our base model due to its strong performance in the baseline evaluation, making it a promising candidate for further fine-tuning under our computational constraints.

 \textit{Training Hyperparameters.} Our \mytitle framework employs a multi-stage training approach.
 For Supervised Fine-Tuning (SFT), we train for 3 epochs with a maximum input length of 2048 tokens, using a 9:1 training/validation split.
 For the multi-objective optimization phase, we set hyperparameters $\alpha = \beta = 1.0$ for balanced security and efficiency optimization, and $\lambda = 0.5$ for the security component based on empirical validation.
-All fine-tuning experiments use a batch size of 2 and learning rate of 1e-5.
+All fine-tuning experiments use a batch size of 2 and a learning rate of 1e-5.

 \textit{Evaluation Setup.} For all experiments, we generate $n = 10$ samples per problem and evaluate using the unbiased estimator for Task@k metrics with $k \leq 10$.
 Temperature is set to 0.8 for diverse code generation while maintaining quality.
+For Pass@k evaluation, we employ Forge to conduct comprehensive fuzzing on test cases within a simulated blockchain environment, where functions failing to pass fuzzing are counted as failures in Pass@k calculation.
 Gas efficiency is measured using Forge execution, and security analysis employs Slither~\cite{feist2019slither} for vulnerability detection.

 \textit{Computational Infrastructure.} Experiments are conducted on a 16-core workstation with Intel Xeon Gold 6226R CPU @ 2.90GHz, 192GB RAM, and 8×NVIDIA A800 80GB GPUs, running Ubuntu 20.04.1 LTS.
 RQ-1 baseline evaluation requires approximately one week of computational time, while RQ-2 framework comparison experiments take about 24 hours to reproduce.
 The parameter count constraints for local model evaluation ($\leq$34B) are limited by GPU memory resources.